Akinesia112/NYC_Bus/README.md

 ## 1. Classification:

-- The location of the bus, the distance between the previous & next station are important variables for predicting early, on-time, and delayed.
+- The **location of the bus**, **the distance between the previous & next station** are important variables for predicting early, on-time, and delayed.

 - There are many bus routes in Brooklyn and Manhattan, and there are also many buses in Staten Island (especially on the north side) and Jamaica Bay.